buildkite/docs/pages/integrations/slack_workspace.md

 # Slack workspace

-The [Slack Workspace](https://slack.com/) Notification Service in Buildkite lets you receive notifications about your builds and jobs in your Slack workspace.
+The Slack Workspace Notification Service in Buildkite lets you receive notifications about your builds in your [Slack](https://slack.com/) workspace.

-Configuring a Slack Workspace notification service will authorize access for your entire Slack app.
+[Adding a Slack Workspace notification service](https://buildkite.com/organizations/-/services/slack_workspace/new) will authorize access for your entire Slack app.
+You only need to setup this integration once for the workspace.
 You can then configure notifications using YAML to be sent to any Slack channels.

 Setting up a Workspace requires Buildkite organization admin access.